mojaloop/documentation/vuepress/docs/api/fspiop/v1.1/api-definition.md

 **Figure 64 -- Payer Initiated Transaction pattern using the asynchronous REST binding**

-### 8.2 Payee Initiated Transaction
+### Payee Initiated Transaction

-The _Payee Initiated Transaction_ pattern is introduced in _Generic Transaction Patterns_.
+The `Payee Initiated Transaction` pattern is introduced in [Generic Transaction Patterns](../generic-transaction-patterns#payer-initiated-transaction).
 On a high-level, the pattern should be used whenever a Payee would like to request that Payer transfer funds to a Payee.
 The Payer and the Payee are assumed to be in different FSPs, and the approval of the transaction is performed in the Payer FSP.
-If the transaction information and approval occur on a Payee device instead, use the related _Payee Initiated Transaction using OTP_ pattern described in [Section 8.3](#83-payee-initiated-transaction-using-otp) instead.
-[Figure 65](#figure-65) shows the sequence diagram for a _Payee Initiated Transaction_ using the asynchronous REST binding of the logical version.
-The process for each number in the sequence diagram is described in _Generic Transaction Patterns_.
+If the transaction information and approval occur on a Payee device instead, use the related Payee Initiated Transaction using OTP](#payee-initiated-transaction-using-otp) instead.
+[Figure 65](#figure-65) shows the sequence diagram for a `Payee Initiated Transaction` using the asynchronous REST binding of the logical version.
+The process for each number in the sequence diagram is described in [Generic Transaction Patterns](../generic-transaction-patterns#payee-initiated-transaction).

 ###### Figure 65